-2103 Patent Examination Process [R-07.2015]
+2103 Patent Examination Process [R-10.2019]

-After obtaining an understanding of what applicant invented, the examiner will conduct a search of the prior art and determine whether the invention as claimed complies with all statutory requirements.A.
-Identify and Understand Any Utility for the Invention
+After obtaining an understanding of what applicant invented, the examiner will conduct a search of the prior art and determine whether the invention as claimed complies with all statutory requirements.

 The claimed invention as a whole must be useful.
 The purpose of this requirement is to limit patent protection to inventions that possess a certain level of "real world" value, as opposed to subject matter that represents nothing more than an idea or concept, or is simply a starting point for future investigation or research (Brenner v.
 Manson, 383 U.S. 519, 528-36, 148 USPQ 689, 693-96 (1966); In re Fisher, 421 F.3d 1365, 76 USPQ2d 1225 (Fed.
 Cir.
 2005); In re Ziegler, 992 F.2d 1197, 1200-03, 26 USPQ2d 1600, 1603-06 (Fed.
 Cir.
 1993)).

-USPTO personnel should review the application to identify any asserted utility.
+Examiners should review the application to identify any asserted utility.
 The applicant is in the best position to explain why an invention is believed useful.
 Accordingly, a complete disclosure should contain some indication of the practical application for the claimed invention, i.e., why the applicant believes the claimed invention is useful.
 Such a statement will usually explain the purpose of the invention or how the invention may be used (e.g., a compound is believed to be useful in the treatment of a particular disorder).
+Note that the concept of a "practical application" in the evaluation of utility is different from the concept of whether a judicial exception is integrated into a "practical application" in the evaluation of subject matter eligibility.
 Regardless of the form of statement of utility, it must enable one ordinarily skilled in the art to understand why the applicant believes the claimed invention is useful.
-See MPEP § 2107 for utility examination guidelines.
+See MPEP § 2106 for subject matter eligibility guidelines and MPEP § 2107 for utility examination guidelines.
 An applicant may assert more than one utility and practical application, but only one is necessary.
-Alternatively, an applicant may rely on the contemporaneous art to provide that the claimed invention has a well-established utility.B.
-Review the Detailed Disclosure and Specific Embodiments of the Invention To Understand What the Applicant Has Invented
+Alternatively, an applicant may rely on the contemporaneous art to provide that the claimed invention has a well-established utility.

 - (A) determining the function of the invention, that is, what the invention does when used as disclosed (e.g., the functionality of a programmed computer); and